mjstrasser/mjstrasser.github.io/_drafts/tracing-spring-async-new-relic-better.md

 subclass of `ApplicationEvent` to carry a New Relic token.
 It has some disadvantages:

-1. Code that uses it must explicitly declare New Relic tracing using the `@Trace` annotation and must also call the `linkToken` method on the event object.
+1. Code that uses it must explicitly declare New Relic tracing using the `@Trace` annotation, must create subclasses of `TracedEvent` and must call the `TracedEvent#linkToken` method on the event object.

 2. Each token can only be expired once, even if an event is listened to by multiple listeners.